relativitydev/transfer-api-samples/README.md

 </details>

 #### Subscribe to Transfer Events
-Since transfer events are used for both upload and download operations, the demo wraps this within the `CreateTransferContext()` method to construct the [TransferContext](#transfercontext) object.
+Since transfer events are used for both upload and download operations, the demo wraps this within the `CreateTransferContext()` method to construct the [TransferContext](#transfercontext) object and write event details to the console.
 This object is used to decouple the event logic of the transfer - for example, progress and  statistics - from the host and the client.

 Find the `CreateTransferContext()` empty method in the `Program` class and replace with the following: